 Step 5: Provide Biometric Data

-• As part of the application process, you may be required to provide biometric data.
+- During the application process, you might be compelled to give biometric data.

 Step 6: Pay the Visa Fee

-• Pay the required visa fee in the currency specified by the embassy or VAC.
+- Here you need to pay the visa fee that is required and this is in the currency that was stated by the embassy or VAC.

 Step 7: Wait for Processing